Low Back Disorders

 Repeat 15 times, 2 times/day.

-Standing up, place your hands in the small of your back as shown; bend backwards at the waist, keeping your knees as straight as possible.
+Standing up, place your hands in the small of your back as shown; bend backward at the waist, keeping your knees as straight as possible.
 Return to the upright position.

 Repeat 15 times, 2 times/day.

 What about other exercises?
 Should you try to do other exercises?
 Ask your doctor or a sports medicine physician, who is the best judge of which exercises you should be doing.
 The answer depends entirely on the nature of your back problem.
-Specialized stretching programs such as pilates and yoga may be recommended.
-Click onto "pilates" for more information.
+Specialized stretching programs, such as pilates and yoga, may be recommended.
+Click on "Pilates" for more information.